donomii/wikipedia2geojson/docs/README.md

 # Extract geojson coordinates from wikipedia files

-Wikipedia2geojson reads wikipedia files and prints out locat (geolocation data) .
+Wikipedia2geojson reads wikipedia files and prints out locations (geolocation data) .

 It can read compressed files, and compressed streams.
 Works on Linux, MacOS, and MS Windows.